AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1.1.36/acsd-51846-internal-error-as-levels-of-rest-api-payload-are-not-validated.md

 role: Developer
 ---

-# ACSD-51846: Internal error as all levels of REST API payload are not validated
+# ACSD-51846: Internal error as [!DNL REST API] payload levels aren't validated

 The ACSD-51846 patch fixes the issue where an "Internal Error" occurs as all levels of REST API payload are not validated.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.36 is installed.
 The patch ID is ACSD-51846.
 Please note that the issue was fixed in Adobe Commerce 2.4.7.